Anna Popplewell

 Anna Popplewell (born 16 December 1988) is an English actress.
-She is most notably known for her role as Susan Pevensie in the award winning fantasy film series The Chronicles of Narnia (2005–2010), which grossed over $1.5 billion worldwide and earned her a number of awards she is also well known for her role as Lady Lola in the historical drama series Reign (2013–2017).
-She has also acted in minor roles: notably, the drama films Mansfield Park (1999) and Girl with a Pearl Earring (2003).
+She is known for portraying Susan Pevensie in The Chronicles of Narnia trilogy (2005–2010), which grossed over $1.5 billion worldwide and earned her a number of awards.

-Popplewell went on to play Chyler Silva in the web series Halo 4: Forward Unto Dawn (2012) and Lady Lola in the historical drama series Reign (2013–2017).
-After a series of independent film roles, she played Kate in the horror film The Nun II (2023).
+Popplewell began her career with minor roles, including the drama films Mansfield Park (1999) and Girl with a Pearl Earring (2003).
+She went on to play starring roles in the web series Halo 4: Forward Unto Dawn (2012) and the historical drama series Reign (2013–2017).
+Following a series of independent film roles, she appeared in the horror film The Nun II (2023).
 Also in 2023, she made her stage debut as the title character in Hedda Gabler.

 Early life and education

 Popplewell, the eldest of three children, is the daughter of Lord Justice Sir Andrew Popplewell, a Court of Appeal judge, and Debra Lomas, a dermatologist who studied at Newnham College, Cambridge.
 She was born in London.
 Her siblings are Lulu and Freddie.
-Her paternal grandfather, Sir Oliver Popplewell, is a former judge, and her uncle, Nigel Popplewell, is a former cricketer.
+Her paternal grandfather, Sir Oliver Popplewell, is a former judge, and her uncle, Nigel Popplewell, is a noteworthy former cricketer.

-Popplewell attended North London Collegiate School, and was admitted to Oxford University in 2007 where she studied English Language and Literature at Magdalen College.
+Popplewell attended North London Collegiate School, and was admitted to Oxford University in 2007 where she studied English at Magdalen College.